HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - PSG eligible: Yes

-- Strengths: One of the most affordable options.
+- Strengths: One of the most affordable options out there.
 Covers payroll, leave, claims, and CPF/IRAS submissions.
-Clean interface that's easy to set up without IT support.
+Clean interface that you can set up without calling in IT support.

-- Best for: Micro and small SMEs wanting a simple, no-frills solution.
+- Best for: Micro and small SMEs wanting something simple that just works.

 Talenox